MOGI-ROS/Week-9-10-Simple-arm/README.md

 # Adding an end effector

-It's useful to have a link that helps better visulaizing the gripper position in the 3D space.
+It's useful to have a link that helps better visulaizing the tool center point (TCP) pose in the 3D space.
 Let's add a little red cube to the `mogi_arm.xacro` that has no collision only a visual tag:

 ```xml
   <!-- STEP 10 - End effector -->